Matsuda Farm

 Access:

-The Land Trust is working on plans for a public trail connecting Matsuda Farm and the Mary Matsuda Gruenewald Forest to Island Center Forest.
+The Land Trust is developing plans for a public trail connecting Matsuda Farm, the Mary Matsuda Gruenewald Forest, and Island Center Forest.
 Keep an eye on this space for updates.

 Dogs are required to be leashed on all dog-friendly Land Trust properties.